ufshaikh/intcode/README.md

 An intcode program consists in a comma-separated list of integers.
 These are allowed to take large values (unspecified, but at least 34463338^2).
-The list consists of instructions together with parameters, each of which is a list of integers whose length varies depending on the instruction.
+The list consists of instructions together with parameters; each instruction-parameter chunk is a list of integers whose length depends on the instruction.

 The machine runs over the numbers, executing an instruction given its parameters, then moving forward to the next instruction (unless the first